-Alternative C proposes a route system that maintains recreation and access balanced with resource protection, restoration, and enhancement.
-Alternative C would reduce route redundancy and habitat fragmentation, as well as offer additional protection of sensitive resources.
-Opportunities for public recreation would be improved by providing a more efficient route network and additional user information.
-Figure 2.5-1 presents an overview of Alternative C. Tables 2.5-1 and 2.5-2 present the mileage of each type of route designation under Alternative C.
+Alternative C would provide a system that maintains recreation and access balanced with resource protection, restoration, and enhancement.
+Alternative C would reduce route redundancy and habitat fragmentation, as well as offer additional protection to sensitive resources.
+Recreation opportunities would be improved by providing a more efficient route network.
+Figure 2.5-1 presents an overview of Alternative C. Tables 2.5-1 and 2.5-2 presents the mileage of each type of route designation under Alternative C.